-- Tap on Settings > iCloud > Storage & Backup
+- Tap on Settings > General > Storage & iCloud Backup.

-- Look at Total Storage, this should say 5GB.
+- Look at Total Storage under the iCloud heading - this should say 5GB.

-- Check the Available Storage, this will be the amount that is available to your.
-Ours says 2.4GB.
+- Check the Available Storage, this will be the amount that is available on your account.
 Keep a note of this as you’ll need to get your device under this limit later on.

 - Tap on Manage Storage.